-Our approach includes working closely with community members to help voice their complaints.
-Our work pays particular attention to women, girls and other marginalized groups, who are often the most deeply harmed by abuses.
+Our work pays particular attention to women, children and other marginalized groups, who are often the most deeply harmed by abuses.

 Attorney Natalie Bridgeman Fields founded Accountability Counsel to continue over a decade of her work toward environmental and human rights accountability in international finance and development through trainings, claim support and policy advocacy.
 Accountability Counsel’s status as a non-profit organization began in September 2009 after Natalie received an Echoing Green Fellowship to support Accountability Counsel’s work.
-We are based in San Francisco, California and partner with organizations and communities around the world.
+We are head-quartered in San Francisco, California and have an office in Washington, DC and South Asia.
+We partner with organizations and communities around the world.

 Accountability Counsel partners with local, regional and international organizations in all of our work.
 We maintain formal memberships in the following networks:

 - International Corporate Accountability Roundtable (ICAR)

 - International Network for Economic, Social & Cultural Rights (ESCR-Net)